Thanks for visiting our website. We want to give you some free advices to achieve high building standards for your home.

 Please consider the use of counter battens.
 They ensure a proper roof ventilation and prevent structural damages caused by moisture.

-By having counter battens installed, you don´t need an air layer between the breathable membrane and your rafter insulation.
-That means you can use thicker insulation and you´ll get better u-values.
+By having counter battens installed, you don´t need a ventilation layer between the breathable membrane and your rafter insulation.
+That means you can use thicker insulation to get better u-values and less cooling of the insulation through air infiltration.

 Weather Tight Sealing